lukasoppermann/veare-pre-next/storage/app/articles/160307-lumen-dingo-api-part-5.md

 $fractal->setSerializer($serializer);
 ```

-Finally we need to `return` a new fractal instance, which needs the fractal manager as the first argument.
+Finally we need to `return` a new fractal adapter instance, which gets the fractal manager as the first argument.
 The other arguments are the string that is used for includes in the url, the delimiter of the includes in the url and a boolean to set [eager loading](http://fractal.thephpleague.com/transformers/#eager-loading-vs-lazy-loading) to true or false.
+The entire code looks like this:

 ```php
 // set up default serializer